Starting a Restaurant

-The company's first concept, Dessert Noir Café & Bar, has been open a little over 3 ½ years, and I've been working very hard, as most entrepreneurs do, to establish the brand, build my customer base, and achieve profitability.
+The company's first concept, Dessert Noir Café & Bar, has been open a little over three and a half years, and I've been working very hard, as most entrepreneurs do, to establish the brand, build my customer base, and achieve profitability.

 Located at a newly-revitalized suburban shopping center next to a 16-screen multiplex, Dessert Noir Café & Bar leads the trend of single-concept restaurants and brings a unique dining experience to our suburban clientele, carving out a niche between fine-dining independents and casual-dining chains.
 We offer fine dining's fresh and creative dishes, great service, and cool ambiance with corporate casual's value and consistency.

 We have excelled at generating positive press coverage, landing well over 30 local and national press stories in print, radio, TV, and online media.
 In addition to delivering great desserts, fantastic cocktails, and delectable savory dishes, we focus on supporting the local community and being "the place" in Beaverton for live music, local art, and special events.
 (And a few celebrity appearances from Oscar-winner Morgan Freeman, comedian Sinbad, screenwriter Mike Rich, Columbia Sportswear's chairman Gert Boyle, and others have helped generate buzz, too.)